FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Controller or after Controller returns, falls outside the scope of the Search.

-MLRsearch Specification prescribes regular search results and recommends their stopping conditions.
+MLRsearch Specification prescribes Regular Search Results and recommends their stopping conditions.

 {::comment}

-    [MB51]: Does this also cover "abort" (before completion) to handle some error conditions?
+    MB51: Does this also cover "abort" (before completion) to handle some error conditions?
             Or this is more a "stop execution"?

-    [VP]: Add sentences about regular exits, irregular errors and user aborts?
+    VP: Add sentences about regular exits, irregular errors and user aborts?

-    [MK]: Stop execution of the search.
+    MK: Stop execution of the search.

 {:/comment}

-Irregular search results are also allowed, they may have different requirements and stopping conditions.
+Irregular Search Results are also allowed, they may have different requirements and stopping conditions.

-Search results are based on Load Classification.
+Search Results are based on Load Classification.
 When measured enough, a chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.

-For repeatability and comparability purposes, it is important that all implementations of MLRsearch classify the Load equivalently, {::comment}
+When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
+Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

+{::comment}

+    Verify the language above is correct, minimal and enough as an overview when all definitions become stable.

+{:/comment}

+{::comment}

+    Note:
+    This comment was about load classifications being equivalent among implementations.
+    We deleted tat sentence, keeping this block just for tracking purposes.

-    [MB52]: Do we have taxonomoy/means to make that equivalence easy to put in place?
+    MB52: Do we have taxonomoy/means to make that equivalence easy to put in place?

-    [VP]: Add links to Goal Result or Load Classification.
+    VP: Add links to Goal Result or Load Classification.
           But maybe this sentence is not needed in this subsection?

-    [MK]: It is covered in Sections 4.6.2 Load Classification and 6.1 Load Classification Logic and 6.4.3 Load Classification Computations.
+    MK: It is covered in Sections 4.6.2 Load Classification and 6.1 Load Classification Logic and 6.4.3 Load Classification Computations.

 {:/comment}
-based on all Trials measured at that Load.

-When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
-Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

 ### Behavior Correctness

 MLRsearch Specification by itself does not guarantee that the Search ends in finite time, as the freedom the Controller has for Load selection also allows for clearly deficient choices.

 {::comment}

-    [MB53]: I suggest we be factual and avoid use of «believe» and so on.
+    MB53: I suggest we be factual and avoid use of "believe" and so on.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Ok.
+    MK: Ok.
-    [MK]: Removed.
+    MK: Removed.

 {:/comment}